PadmarajBhat/Cloud/IoT in the Google Cloud.md

          * schedulePublishDelayMs : determines the timeout of the message write
             * 1000 milli second for connection
             * 2000 milli second for send messge

+# Streaming IoT Data to Google Cloud Storage
+* intent of the lab is to route the incoming sensor messages to a file in cloud storage.
+There are 2 simulated sensor (programs) which periodically send the the temperature at 2 locations.
+These temperature info along with timestamp is saved in the cloud storage bucket files.
+   * why 2 files got created ?